Identification of Hip and Knee Joint Impedance During the Swing Phase of Walking: Methods

 Gait phase estimates, calculated based on ground reaction forces and moments, were used to cut the LOPER data into strides, i.e. a full gait cycle.
 For the walking trials without perturbations, interaction forces between the device and the human were averaged over all strides within a participant.
 The RMS interaction forces and maximal absolute interaction forces were determined for each participant and averaged across participants.

 Joint and segment angles were determined based on the motion capture data.
 The measured marker positions were filtered in Matlab 2018b with a 4\textsuperscript{th} order zero-phase 40~Hz low-pass Butterworth filter.
 In OpenSim 4.0 the gait2392 model was used to perform inverse kinematics.
 The resulting joint angles, which are called `measured joint angles' in the remainder of this article, were cut into strides similar to the LOPER data.
-For each data point of a stride, we determined whether the data point was 1.5 times the interquartile range below the first quartile or above the third quartile (of all strides at the same percentage of the gait cycle).
-If these limits were exceeded for more than 20\% of the data points of a stride, this stride was considered an outlier and discarded.
+For each data point in a stride, we considered it to be an outlier if the value of this data point was 1.5 times the interquartile range below the first quartile or above the third quartile.
+The interquartile ranges were determined from all measured strides at the same relative gait cycle times.
+If more that 20\% of the data points in a stride were classified as an outlier, the complete stride was discarded.
 After outlier removal, strides were averaged within each participant.
-For each participant, the RMSE between the average joint trajectories for the trials with and without the device were calculated.
-The RMSE was compared to the average intra subject variability (ISV\textsubscript{av}) defined as twice the average standard deviation between strides within a participant \cite{Meuleman2013}: where $i_p$ indicates the subject number and $n_p$ the total number of subjects.
-We assumed that effects of the device were negligible if the RMSE between the trial without and with the device was smaller than the ISV\textsubscript{ave} for the trial without the device \cite{Meuleman2013}.
+For each participant, the RMSD between the average joint trajectories for the trials with and without the device were calculated.
+TheRMSD was compared to the average intra-subject variability (ISV\textsubscript{av}) defined as twice the average standard deviation ($\sigma_{i_p}$) between strides within a participant \cite{Meuleman2013}: where $i_p$ indicates the subject number and $n_p$ the total number of subjects.
+We assumed that effects of the device were negligible if the RMSD between the trial without and with the device was smaller than the ISV\textsubscript{ave} for the trial without the device \cite{Meuleman2013}.